leighshepperson/leighshepperson.github.io/_posts/2016-06-03-rust-register-virtual-machine.markdown

 a -down-> c
 {% endplantuml %}

-Then, we need to copy the data of register 2 and use it to overwrite the data in register 1:
+Then, we'll overwrite the data in register 1 with the data in register 2:

 {% plantuml %}
 node "Data: 300" <<Register 1>> as a